 The World is Designed for Men – HH Design – Medium.
 Blind by Design is a series focused on addressing systemic biases within design.

-The impact of having such a limited set of voices in the rooms where design decisions are made has far reaching implications.
-Seat belts are less safe for women.
+Join us.
+Men dominate the design industry.
+I took a look at 27 design and engineering consulting firms with public information about their teams.
 Ten 100-year predictions that came true.
 In 1900, an American civil engineer called John Elfreth Watkins made a number of predictions about what the world would be like in 2000.

 How did he do?
 As is customary at the start of a new year, the media have been full of predictions about what may happen in the months ahead.
 But a much longer forecast made in 1900 by a relatively unknown engineer has been recirculating in the past few days.
+In December of that year, at the start of the 20th Century, John Elfreth Watkins wrote a piece published on page eight of an American women's magazine, Ladies' Home Journal, entitled What May Happen in the Next Hundred Years.
 Study: real facts can beat 'alternative facts' if boosted by inoculation.

 Download TOK resource: 2016 TOK blog posts.
 Dear TOK teachers — I’ve gathered into a single document all the posts on Theory of Knowledge from this blog during 2016, with a Table of Contents at the beginning, so that you can cruise them easily, looking for ideas for your own teaching.

 Please feel free to download this resource, and to use it and share it freely (with the usual conventions of acknowledgement).
 Our goal in this blog is to give support to teachers by supplementing your core resources with fresh ideas for teaching TOK, suggested activities for the classroom, and commentary relevant to TOK on current knowledge discoveries and events of the world as they pass.
 Between the Lines - National Geographic Society.
 If a picture is worth a thousand words, a map may be worth a million.